aditya20233/github-popular-repos/README.md

-In this assignment let's build a **Github Popular Repos** by applying the concepts we have learned till now.
+In this assignment let's build a **Github Popular Repos** by using APIs.

 ### Refer to images below: